 Tests and further ideas

-I had placed the boat on the water and moved in random directions.
-The spectrum received by the microphone was changing when it was above an obstacle.
-A short range of frequency was boosting (there were more of them because they were reflected from the surface of the observed object).
+I had placed the boat on the water and moved it in random directions.
+A spectrum of the signal received from the microphone was changing when the ship was above an obstacle.
+A short range of frequency was boosting, it's because the signal were reflected from the surface of the observed object.

 This leads me to another idea: could only a built-in computer speaker and microphone be used to detect if something moves near the computer?
 This software could be used for example to protect a computer against steal.